KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/audio.rst

 .. contents::

 The following effects are available under the :menuselection:`Effects List --> Audio`.
 The links below are to the MLT framework documentation for these audio effects.
-Somewhat better documenation may be found at Steve Harris' LADSPA Plugin Docs `here <http://plugin.org.uk/ladspa-swh/docs/ladspa-swh.html>`_.https://www.mltframework.org/plugins/
+Somewhat better documentation may be found at Steve Harris' LADSPA Plugin Docs `here <http://plugin.org.uk/ladspa-swh/docs/ladspa-swh.html>`_.https://www.mltframework.org/plugins/

 `4 x 4 pole allpass <https://www.mltframework.org/plugins/FilterLadspa-1218/>`_